NSUR COIN (NSUR) Price Tops $0.0001 on Exchanges

-NSUR COIN (NSUR) traded flat against the US dollar during the one day period ending at 23:00 PM Eastern on September 26th.
-One NSUR COIN token can currently be bought for about $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
-NSUR COIN has a market cap of $98.60 million and approximately $440.41 worth of NSUR COIN was traded on exchanges in the last 24 hours.
-Over the last seven days, NSUR COIN has traded flat against the US dollar.
+NSUR COIN (NSUR) traded flat against the US dollar during the 1-day period ending at 0:00 AM Eastern on October 2nd.
+In the last week, NSUR COIN has traded flat against the US dollar.
+NSUR COIN has a market capitalization of $98.60 million and approximately $440.41 worth of NSUR COIN was traded on exchanges in the last 24 hours.
+One NSUR COIN token can now be purchased for $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.